 Some of you have probably never heard of this company nor this specific pedal, but it has proven to be one of the best overdrive pedals on the market.
 It doesn’t have the same pedigree as some of the more popular models, but it delivers where it matters the most.

-.
-The case is very well made and sturdy as they come.
+The case is very well made and as sturdy as they come.
 Unlike most modern pedals, this one uses a simple button-type switch.